 A retelling of the classic story featuring Kermit the Frog as Bob Cratchit, Miss Piggy as his wife and a very special guest appearance by Scrooge himself.

 These are some of our favorite Christmas movies, but obviously we can’t include everything on one list — there are just too many great options out there!
-So, be sure to share your favorite holiday movies with us as well.